OliviaTabares/STAT545-hw-Rodriguez-Arelis-Alexi/hw02/hw2_dplyr_ggplot2.md

 ![](hw2_dplyr_ggplot2_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-23-1.png)

 Note that both lines fall into the respective enforcement years.
 From this plot, after **NAFTA** was enforced, we can see that the largest impact on `gdpPercap` was on Canada and the United States unlike the rest of the Latin American countries.
+The difference is even more concerning for those countries that are part of **MERCOSUR**

 But I want to do more!
 ----------------------